danblondell/home-inventory/spec.md

 Attributes:
 - [x] Name, Brand, Date of Purchase, Cost, Category, Source, Notes, Room ID
 	- [x] Find best practice for recording dates (not timestamps) in activerecord
-	- [ ] Should categories be predefined, and if so how can they be predefined?
+	- DROPPED [ ] Should categories be predefined, and if so how can they be predefined?
 Should category be another object?
-	- [ ] Ideally you should be able to sort by all items of the same category. e.g. domain.com/items/categories/books
+	- DROPPED [ ] Ideally you should be able to sort by all items of the same category. e.g. domain.com/items/categories/books
 Relationships:
 - [x] Belongs to Room